cs01/gdbgui/README.rst

 .. image:: https://img.shields.io/badge/python-2.7,3.4,3.5,3.6,pypy-blue.svg
   :target: https://pypi.python.org/pypi/gdbgui/

 A modern, browser-based frontend to gdb (gnu debugger).
 Add breakpoints, view stack traces, and more in C, C++, Go, and Rust!
-Simply run ``gdbgui`` from the terminal and a new tab will open in your browser. `Screenshots <https://github.com/cs01/gdbgui#screenshots>`_ are below, or check out the `YouTube channel <https://www.youtube.com/channel/UCUCOSclB97r9nd54NpXMV5A>`_ or `Help page <https://github.com/cs01/gdbgui/blob/master/HELP.md>`_ for demos and tutorials.
+Simply run ``gdbgui`` from the terminal and a new tab will open in your browser. `See SCREENSHOTS.md <https://github.com/cs01/gdbgui/SCREENSHOTS.md>`_, or check out the `YouTube channel <https://www.youtube.com/channel/UCUCOSclB97r9nd54NpXMV5A>`_ or `Help page <https://github.com/cs01/gdbgui/blob/master/HELP.md>`_ for demos and tutorials.

 If you are using gdbgui in a commercial setting, `consider donating to the project <https://paypal.me/grassfedcode/20>`_.